AndresRTejedor/Mold/docs/source/example_LM_mw.md

 $$\langle Nw \rangle=4184\cdot c_1 /(nkT\cdot 8.314\cdot T)$$

-The two provided constants account for the conversion factor from $kcal$ to $J$ (4184), and the ideal gas constant in $R=8.314 J\cdot mol^{-1}\cdot K^{-1}$.
+The two provided constants account for the conversion factor from $kcal$ to $J$ ($4184$), and the ideal gas constant in $R=8.314 J\cdot mol^{-1}\cdot K^{-1}$.

 Please note that the temperature must be recalculated to consider only the water molecules in the simulation box, since the LAMMPS `thermo` considers all the particles to evaluate the system temperature.
-This only applies for calculations in real units.
+The `compute mytemp` performs this calculation.
+This correction only applies when simulating systems in real units.

 In `/utils/LM/1.Integration/`, we provide the python program `PyIntegral.py` that can be run to get the well occupancy curve for each well depth.
 The script must be run in the directory where you run the `Run.sh` bash file.
-The program outcome is a file called `fill.txt` that contains the results for the well occupancy.
+The program output is a file called `fill.txt` that contains the results for the well occupancy.

 7. Plot the different curves of mold occupancy as a function of the well depth for the different radii.
 The result should look similar to the figure below